12 Best iOS Live Streaming Apps for iPhone with RTMP Ingest

 6. Twitch

 Twitch, which is owned by Amazon, is a massively popular live streaming platform for desktop and mobile that’s used largely by gamers.
-Twitch has seen a rise in other independent content creators, such as musicians, in recent years.
+This is one of the apps for live streaming on iPhone that has seen a rise in other independent content creators, such as musicians, in recent years.

-Twitch is the most popular platform for live-streaming content, offering users the option to subscribe to their favorite channels.
-It’s also one of the most beginner-friendly live-streaming apps.
+This game-streaming app for iOS is the most popular platform for live-streaming content, offering users the option to subscribe to their favorite channels.
+This iPhone live stream app is also one of the most beginner-friendly live-streaming apps.

 Key Features: